lsshawn/mdpubs.nvim/README.md

 ## Quick Start: Sync Your First Note in Minutes

-Get up and running with NeoNote in three simple steps.
+Get up and running with MdPubs in three simple steps.

 ### 1. Install the Plugin